Philosophy + Aims

 theoretical physics that forms the intellectual foundation for

-the graduate GFM course as part of Princeton University's AOS
+as part of Princeton University's AOS program.
+The first semester

-program.
-The first semester develops mathematics, kinematics, tracer
+develops mathematics, kinematics, tracer dynamics, momentum dynamics,

-dynamics, momentum dynamics, and vorticity dynamics relevant for
+and vorticity dynamics relevant for understanding and describing the

-understanding and describing the physics of rotating and stratified
+physics of rotating and stratified fluids.
+The second semester

-fluids.
-The second semester focuses on waves and instabilities in
+focuses on waves and instabilities in geophysical fluid flows.
+I make

-the lectures, and I welcome comments and suggestions on this ongoing
+use of the following book for the lectures, and I welcome comments and

 Lectures + Schools